pirica/wordtohtml/README.md

 $rt = new WordPHP(false); or $rt = new WordPHP();
 ```

-## Set output encoding (Default is ISO-8859-1)
+## Set output encoding (Default is UTF-8)
-Will alter the encoding of the resultant HTML - eg. 'UTF-8', 'windows-1252', etc.
+You can alter the encoding of the resultant HTML - eg. 'ISO-8859-1', 'windows-1252', etc. Although note that a few characters may not then display correctly.
 ```
-$rt = new WordPHP(false, 'desired encoding');
+$rt = new WordPHP(false, 'UTF-8');
 ```

 ## Change directory for images (Default is 'images')